 What to look for when purchasing a hot tub

-A quick tip: Delivering and installing these behemoths can be challenging.
-Be sure to discuss costs and procedures with both the spa retailer and your deck builder to avoid surprises.
+- Remember that delivering and installing these behemoths can be a challenge.
+Be sure to discuss costs and procedures with both the spa retailer and your deck builder to avoid unpleasant surprises.

 How to calculate the necessary structural support

 A flat, level surface such as a concrete slab is the ideal location for a hot tub.
 If you’re building a new deck, the slab should be formed and poured at the same time as your concrete footings.
 A 3-1/2 to 4 inch slab is usually sufficient, experts say; however, larger tubs may require something more substantial.